chadwcarlson/avocadocs/docs/content/en/administration/integrations/github.md

 ---
 title: "GitHub"
 weight: 5
-toc: true

 description: |
-  The <a href="https://github.com">GitHub</a>integration allows you to manage your Platform.sh environments directly from your GitHub repository.
+  The <a href="https://github.com">GitHub</a> integration allows you to manage your Platform.sh environments directly from your GitHub repository.
 ---

-> **Features supported:**
+**Features supported:**

->
-> * Create a new environment when creating a branch or opening a pull request on GitHub.
+* Create a new environment when creating a branch or opening a pull request on GitHub.
-> * Rebuild the environment when pushing new code to GitHub.
+* Rebuild the environment when pushing new code to GitHub.
-> * Delete the environment when merging a pull request.
+* Delete the environment when merging a pull request.

 ## Setup